-Insider Trout Fishing Tips in Salem and Northwest, OR
+Basic Trout Fishing Tips in Northwest OR

 The Oregon Fishing Club knows how devoted trout fisherman can be and want to give them every advantage.
-Our members have access to 37 exclusive bodies of water with strong Rainbow Trout populations.
+Our members have access to 37 bodies of water with strong Rainbow Trout populations.
 No license is necessary for lakes and ponds, but remember to grab a license for river fishing.